-I don’t mean to say that the public transportation, road infrastructure, and city planning was well designed, although it clearly was, and the excellent quality of Tokyo’s infrastructure was one of the most impressive things about my stay in Tokyo.
+I don’t mean to say that the public transportation, road infrastructure, and city planning were well designed, although they clearly were, and the excellent quality of Tokyo’s infrastructure was one of the most impressive things about my stay in Tokyo.
 As an English-speaking person with zero experience outside the United States, Tokyo was shockingly easy to navigate because of the extreme prevalence of English throughout the city.

 The use of English on restaurants, store signs, road markers, and throughout the metro system was so abundant that it appeared as though English was nearly as common as Japanese throughout the city.
 This made exploring Tokyo safely and effectively a very simple matter.
 In fact, I would say that my experience using the Tokyo public transportation system was much easier and efficient than my experiences with that of my own hometown, Los Angeles.